sidpendyala/KinSnake/README.md

 # 🐍 KinSnake - Hand Gesture Controlled Snake Game

-A modern, fully-integrated snake game controlled by hand gestures.
+A modern and fully-integrated snake game controlled by hand gestures.
 Built with Next.js, Python, C, and MediaPipe.

 ## ✨ Features